What Is a Chart of Accounts & a Sample Numbering System

 Other Expenses

 This refers to expenses that are outside of your normal operating activity.
 An account you should include is the loss on a sale of an asset.
-While it’s helpful to understand the different components of a chart of accounts, you may want to consider hiring a bookkeeper to help you set it up and customize it to your business.
-Check out our guide on what bookkeeping is for more information about the tasks that bookkeepers perform.

 Sample Numbering System

 With a chart of accounts numbering system, each account is allocated a code depending on the complexity of the business and the amount of detail required from its financial reporting system.
-The purpose of the numbering system is to group similar accounts together to provide an easy method of remembering and referring to an account when preparing journal entries.
+The purpose of the numbering system is to group similar accounts to provide an easy method of remembering and referring to an account when preparing journal entries.

 For a small business without the need to develop departmental or location information, a four-digit chart of accounts numbering system can be used.
 For example, the following ranges might be allocated: